angel127127/f1Pitstops/README.md

        Analyses telemetry (speed vs distance) of the top 3 qualifiers.
        Tools: FastF1, Matplotlib, Pandas, Google Colab, MATLAB.

 - fastf1QualifyingGraphs - this project takes the .ipynb code and adds a GUI.
 Gives the user the ability to select a race and year to view data on qualifying.
-Check folder README.md for more details
+Check folder README.md for more details.